droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 Any players who failed their saving throw against the curse of lycanthropy soon find that, although they regain hit points normally, the original wound remains cosmetically bloody and raw—just as described in Van Richten's manuscript on the werewolf's curse.
 The next full moon takes place on the night of the sixth day after the players’ arrival in Vallaki.

+> [!combat]- **Balancing the Werewolves**
+> This combat encounter is a **Extreme** encounter against a party of four 3rd-level players, a 1st level ally (Ireena Kolyana), and a 4th level ally (Muriel in raven form) and two 1st level allies (raven swarms).
+For parties of smaller or larger sizes, modify the encounter as follows:
+> * **Three Players**.
+Remove the Elite adjustment from werewolfs.
+> * **Five Players**.
+Increase the number of wolves to 4.
+> * **Six Players**.
+Increase the number of wolves to 5.

 > [!info]+ **Lycanthropy in Barovia**
 >
-> In Barovia, the curse of lycanthropy spreads as described in **Player Characters as Lycanthropes** (<span class="citation">Monster Manual, p.
-207</span>).
-However, an infected player or other creature does not automatically receive any changes to their ability scores or Armor Class, nor do they automatically receive the benefits of the lycanthrope's stat block (e.g., immunities or regeneration).
+> In Barovia, the curse of lycanthropy spreads as described in **Curse of the Werewolf**.
+However, an infected player or other creature does not automatically receive any changes to their ability scores or Armor Class, nor do they automatically receive the benefits of the lycanthrope's stat block (e.g., regeneration).
 >
 > Instead, an infected creature only receives the benefits of lycanthropy upon transforming into their hybrid form on the night of the full moon.
 During this time, the creature becomes an NPC under the DM's control until dawn, at which point the creature loses the benefits of lycanthropy.
+> You can create a statblock for the character using [Werecreature template](https://2e.aonprd.com/MonsterFamilies.aspx?ID=484) and add the Regeneration feature too (described above).
 >
 > An infected creature can embrace the curse of lycanthropy—and so gain its full benefits—by completing a certain task, depending on the nature of their curse:
 >